nmxmxh/master-ovasabi/docs/generated/tools/codegen/README.md

 ### CodeGenerator

-CodeGenerator handles code generation for services
+CodeGenerator handles code generation for services.

 #### Methods

 ##### GenerateService

-GenerateService generates all the files for a service
+GenerateService generates all the files for a service.

 ### MethodConfig